vincentbernat/network-lab/lab-vxlan/README.md

  - an IP address

 Each vendor has its own way to map a VXLAN domain to one of the attributes.
 Moreover, each NLRI can have a Route Target (RT).
+[RFC 7432][] acknowledges the fact that there is not a unique way to do it (it presents 3 options, in section 6: VLAN-based service interface, VLAN bundle service interface and VLAN-aware bundle service interface).
+The same options are presented in [draft-sd-l2vpn-evpn-overlay][] (single subnet per EVPN instance, multiple subnets per EVPN instance).

 #### Cumulus